• Home /

 Your next home could have indoor and outdoor bathing options for your pet.

-To improve indoor bath time for your tail-wagging tribe, search for homes with oversized bathtubs or showers that comfortably fit you and your pet.
+To improve indoor bath time for your pets, search for homes with oversized bathtubs or showers that comfortably fit you and your pet.
 Handheld shower heads make soaping and rinsing your pet more manageable, and non-slip surfaces keep everyone safe.

 For pets who prefer outdoor baths, pet owners should search for homes with spacious yards and room for outdoor bathing options, such as wading pools or portable pet baths.